xxfast/jaxrs-reminder-app/README.md

 *** **_user_** class was added in order to illustrate in the best possible way how this became another microservice as the **_reminder_** class

-seems this app will better fit in a NoSQL databases so I decided  to experiment a bit with OGM / JPA abstraction levels giving us the freedom to switch backends without having to rewrite all of our data layers and in case the app become complex at some point possible a multi-model approach might be helpful and could be worth  having a common way to work with them .
+In the projects you will find a combination of Spring framework , JPA, OGM , spring data ,Mockito , Junit,  SLF4J ,Eureka, Zuul , etc  and in order to make it a turn-key solution I going to upload the images to docker hub https://hub.docker.com/r/darknautic/micro-machines/ along with the config files .